 Congratulations!
 You’ve been invited to interview at your top choice MBA program.
 You want to be sure to ace the interview the same way that you aced your application and essay.

 You need to prepare for your interview.
-No matter how solid your interview experience is, and how sure you are that you can invent dazzling answers under pressure, it’s still recommended that you invest some time in interview prep.
+No matter how solid your past interview experiences have been, and how sure you are that you can invent dazzling answers under pressure, it’s still recommended that you invest some time in interview prep.
 These tips are appropriate not just for the pre-interview stage, while preparing at home before the actual interview day, but can be used to keep calm and confident at your b-school interview, and can be used for job interviews as well.

 It’s time to get to know yourself a little better…

 1. Know your qualifications: Your interview will probably include a section about your strengths and weaknesses.
 You should decide which assets and difficulties you want to focus on and which ones to keep away from.
-You can guide the interview in a way that focuses on your strong points, with anecdotes to support them.
-Be sure that when you discuss a weakness you can talk about ways that you overcame, or are working on overcoming, it.
+You can guide the interview in a way that focuses on your strong points, using anecdotes to support them.
+Be sure that when you discuss a weakness you can talk about ways that you overcame or are working on overcoming it.
 Support your assertions with stories.

 5. Know what you’re looking for.
 One of the jobs of the interviewer is to decide if you are a good fit for the target program.
 Be prepared to answer the following questions: Why is this the perfect b-school for you?
 What attracted you to this particular program?
 What special things will you bring to the next b-school class?